jurihock/stftPitchShift/README.md

 <details>
 <summary><strong>Pitcher</strong></summary>

-The *Pitcher* module performs single or multi pitch shifting of the encoded DFT frame depending on the specified fractional factors.
+The *Pitcher* module performs mono or poly pitch shifting of the encoded DFT frame depending on the specified fractional factors.
 </details>

 <details>